moratilla/www.moratilla.com/doc/adr/0003-choose-a-theme.md

 ## Decision

-After some time watching themes, I decided to keep using hydejack as my theme.
+After some time watching themes, I decided to keep using [Hydejack](https://hydejack.com) as my theme.
 It was a good decision, as I can do things faster and it makes me feel great.

 ## Consequences